 The connected value will be shown if the value of the target field will be greater/lesser than the value you put to the Value to compare text area.
 On the frontend, it will look almost the same as the Equal operator.

 If you choose this operator, you have to set the range of values in the Value to compare bar.
 The range is defined by two numbers separated by a comma.
 The smaller number goes first and the bigger goes last (it has to look like that – “2,9”, not “9,2”).
 The first and the last numbers are included in the range, which means that if you set the “2,9” range, it will count as “2,3,4,5,6,7,8,9”.

 When the value of the target field falls into the range, the connected field will be shown.

 In the list

-This is a special operation for Select, Radio, and Checkboxes fields.
+This is a special operation for the Checkboxes field.
 The Conditional Block will compare the value from the Value to compare bar and the value of the option, chosen by the user in the target field.
 If they are the same, the connected field will be shown.